Nude swimming in US indoor pools: Learn to swim programs at the 'Y'

 As the century continued, changes occurred in particular locations.
-The Central YMCA in Norfolk, Virgina made suits optional in 1953.
+The Central YMCA in Norfolk, Virginia made suits optional in 1953.
 In 1958 suits being worn by male swimmers became the policy at the YMCA in Grand Rapids, Michigan.
-The reasons given for the change were the general improvement of public health and suits being made of easy to clean synthetic fabrics.
+Officials cited the general improvement of public health and suits being made of easy to clean synthetic fabrics as reasons for the change.
 An additional benefit in favor of the change was that it allowed open access to family spectators.
 In 1960, some of the swimming events for boys at the Y in Waterloo, Iowa swim suits were optional.
-During the transition to sex equality, attempts were made to retain male nudity at some YMCAs by limiting access to the pool by women to certain hours, but since they had full membership, such plans was deemed discriminatory.
+At some YMCAs, attempts were made to retain male nudity by restricting women's pool access to certain hours; in documented cases, such arrangements were challenged as discriminatory given women's full membership status.

 Boys' clubs

 A 1940 article in LIFE magazine describes the pool in the Olneyville Boys' Club as providing an alternative to juvenile delinquency in a declining mill neighborhood.
 Photos show the naked boys crowded into the "dingy little 60 ft. swimming pool" as they had for fifteen years.
 In 1941, the Olneyville Club won two of the five final events at a national Boys Club of America swimming championship.
 Following a 1954 cattle judging contest in Wichita Falls, Texas, boys participating were invited to the Wichita Falls Boys Club for a free swim party, no swim suits being needed.